EXTENDED STAY : APPALACHIA

 WHY NOW?

-Since 2020, housing insecurity has intensified ~ 33% across the United States, with an even greater rate through Appalachia.* Families are increasingly pushed into extended-stay motels as long-term housing, reflecting a broader system in which traditional pathways to stable housing erode faster than they are replaced.
+Since 2020, housing insecurity has intensified ~ 33% across the United States.* Despite hopeful gains in unemployment and overall homeownership in the region, Appalachians earn below-average incomes ($14,000 below the national average of $78,538)** and experience a higher than average household poverty rate (14% compared to 10.6% nationwide).*** Families are increasingly pushed into extended-stay motels as long-term housing, reflecting a broader system in which traditional pathways to stable housing erode faster than they are replaced.
 Key forces include:

 • Post-pandemic insecurity